IMPORTANT AIRLINE SAFETY ISSUE

 This website is regularly revised and edited with updated info

-The information and opinions contained in this report are the result of 50+ years of aviation experience
+The information contained in this report are the opinions of a retired pilot with 50+ years of aviation experience

 This NTSB/FAA Report